hbctraining/publication_perfect/lessons/custom_themes.md

 }
 ```

-Now to run our personal theme with any plot, we can use this function in place of the lines of `theme()` code:
+Now to run our personal theme with any plot, we can use this function in place of all of the lines of code associated with `theme()` layers:

 ```r
 ggplot(results) +